Interference-Induced Suppression of Doublon Transport and Prethermalization in the Extended Bose-Hubbard Model: Numerical Results

 \subsection{One-Dimensional Dynamics}

 The spreading of a single doublon in an empty lattice background is first examined.
-This provides a clean probe of the effective hopping amplitudes derived in Sec.~\ref{sec2}.
-The system is initialized in a Gaussian wave packet centered at site $i_c$
+This provides a clean probe of the effective hopping amplitudes derived in Sec.~\ref{sec:model}.
+The system is initialized in a Gaussian wave packet centered at site $i_c$, a frequently-used theoretical tool \cite{tutunnikov2023coherent, zhang2024two, zatelli2020scattering, ahmadi2025pair} specifically employed because its well-defined momentum distribution significantly weakens density oscillations, thereby facilitating a clean and rigorous extraction of fundamental transport properties.
+The Gaussian wave packet reads

 where $\sigma$ denotes the width of the Gaussian wave packet, $d(i,i_c)$ is the Euclidean distance between site $i$ and the center $i_c$, and $\ket{\mathbf{0}}$ represents the global vacuum state with no particles on any lattice site.